apple/swift-log/Sources/Logging/Docs.docc/UnderstandingLoggers.md

 - ``Logger/Level/error``
 - ``Logger/Level/critical``

-Once sent a message is sent to a logger, it is processed by a log handler.
+Once a message is sent to a logger, a log handler processes it.
-A handler is configured by the app using the logger, usually for the environment in which that app runs and processing messages appropriate to that environment.
+The app using the logger configures the handler, usually for the environment in which that app runs, processing messages appropriate to that environment.
-If the app doesn't provide its own log handler, swift-log defaults to use a ``StreamLogHandler`` that presents the log messages at `STDOUT`.
+If the app doesn't provide its own log handler, SwiftLog defaults to using a ``StreamLogHandler`` that outputs log messages to `STDOUT`.

 ### Loggers